galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > ![GO Enrichment Mouse Summarize CC](../../images/goenrichment_ccSum.png)
 >    > *Component Cellular* with GO Slim
 >    > ![GO Enrichment Mouse Slim CC](../../images/goenrichment_ccSlimSum.png)
->    > <details>
 >    >
->    > <summary>Click to view answers</summary>
+>    > > ### {% icon solution %} Solution
->    > 1.
+>    > > 1.
 The differences that you observe are due to the ontology used.
 When we apply the summarize option with the full GO, the GOEnrichment tool will return a summarized output (as we have seen previously).
 When we opted for GO Slim, the original annotation was already summarized, resulting in an even more summarized output, but with a consequent loss of specificity.
->    > </details>
+>    > {: .solution}
 >    {: .question}
 >
 {: .hands_on}